 A particular and continuing challenge involves addressing the grant application and approval process that results in an inordinate number of grant applications and approvals being processed in the latter three months of the fiscal year.
 As a result there is an unbalanced staff workload and the significant year end approvals and obligations could be subject to criticism.
-This challenge involves various factors including delayed grant application submissions by States and availability of funding due in part to the OMB apportionment process used for ARC.

 A management challenge involves older inactive grants for which grants and obligated funds remain open for long periods.
-Contributing factors are the required transfer of grant administration for construction related projects to other Federal Agencies (Child Agencies) and limited use of ARC policies with respect to revocation of grants when the project has not started within a specified period.
-The transfer of grant administration to other agencies contributes to delays in obtaining information on project status and timely ARC and State follow-up action on inactive grants to determine the potential for grant closings, cancellation and de-obligations that would make funds available for other needed economic development projects in
+Contributing factors are the required transfer of grant administration for construction related projects to other Federal Agencies (Child Agencies) and limited use of ARC policies with respect to revocation of grants for which project has not started within a specified period.
+The transfer of grant administration to other agencies contributes to delays in obtaining information on project status and timely ARC and State follow-up action on inactive grants to determine the potential for grant closings, cancellation and de-obligations that would make funds available for other needed economic development projects in Appalachia.